On the automorphism groups of connected bipartite irreducible graphs: Abstract

 \section{Abstract}

-Let $G=(V,E)$ be a graph with the vertex-set $V$ and the edge set $E$.
-Let $N(v)$ denotes the set of neighbors of the vertex $v$ of $G.$ The graph $G$ is called a $vd$-$graph$, if for every pare of distinct vertices $v,w \in V$ we have $N(v)\neq N(w).$ In this paper, we present a method for finding automorphism groups of connected bipartite $vd$-graphs.
-Then, by our method, we determine automorphism groups of some classes of connected bipartite $vd$-graphs, including a class of graphs which are derived from Grassmann graphs.
-In particular, we show that if $G$ is a connected non-bipartite $vd$-graph such that for a fixed positive integer $a_0$ we have $c(v,w)=|N(v)\cap N(w)|=a_0$, when $v,w$ are adjacent, whereas $c(v,w) \neq a_0$, when $v,w$ are not adjacent, then the automorphism group of the bipartite double of $G$ is isomorphic with the group $Aut(G) \times \mathbb{Z}_2$.
-A graph $G$ is called a $stable$ graph, if $Aut(B(G)) \cong Aut(G) \times \mathbb{Z}_2$, where $B(G) $ is the bipartite double of $G$.
+Let $G=(V,E)$ be a graph with the vertex-set $V$ and the edge-set $E$.
+Let $N(v)$ denote the set of neighbors of the vertex $v$ of $G.$ The graph $G$ is called $ irreducible $ whenever for every $v,w \in V$ if $v \neq w$, then $N(v)\neq N(w).$ In this paper, we present a method for finding automorphism groups of connected bipartite irreducible graphs.
+Then, by our method, we determine automorphism groups of some classes of connected bipartite irreducible graphs, including a class of graphs which are derived from Grassmann graphs.
+Let $a_0$ be a fixed positive integer.
+We show that if $G$ is a connected non-bipartite irreducible graph such that $c(v,w)=|N(v)\cap N(w)|=a_0$ when $v,w$ are adjacent, whereas $c(v,w) \neq a_0$, when $v,w$ are not adjacent, then $G$ is a $stable$ graph, that is, the automorphism group of the bipartite double cover of $G$ is isomorphic with the group $Aut(G) \times \mathbb{Z}_2$.
 Finally, we show that the Johnson graph $J(n,k)$ is a stable graph.